 As a frequent collaborator; Burns was a founding member of W.A.G.E (Working Artists in the Greater Economy) in 2008—an artists’ advocacy group.
 W.A.G.E evolved into a 501c-3, in 2012 and subsequently launched W.A.G.E certification and the Fee Calculator in 2014.
-Burns left previous positions as core-organizer and Board member in 2015 to focus on other projects, but remains an advocate for W.A.G.E.’s original mission promoting economic equity in the arts.
+After leaving previous positions as core-organizer and Board member in 2015 to focus on other projects, Burns remains a vocal advocate for W.A.G.E.’s original mission promoting economic equity in the arts.
 Additionally Burns co-edited Randy—an annual trans-feminist arts magazine—with Sophie Mörner.
 Randy published four issues from 2010-2013 and a compendium was compiled and distributed through Capricious Publishing in 2016.
 In collaboration with A.L.
-Steiner, Community Action Center, a video re-imagining pornographic cinema for womyn and non-binary bodies was released in 2010.
+Steiner, Community Action Center, a video re-imagining pornographic cinema for AFAB and non-binary bodies was released in 2010.
 Since 2010, A.K.
 Burns also maintains an ongoing collaborative practice with partner Katherine Hubbard, producing performance installations, videos and sculptures as well as staging The Poetry Parade…, a series of live literary interventions within museum collections.

 A.K.
-Burns desires to integrate the role of artist and educator.
-The co-creation and circulation of ‘knowledge’ cannot therefore be separated from the practice of generating creative material output.
-It is through these ethics that Burns approaches teaching, currently holding a position as Distinguished Lecturer at Hunter College, Department of Art & Art History.
+Burns is a Distinguished Lecturer and New Genres Area Head at Hunter College, Department of Art & Art History and serves as faculty in the MFA Film & Video department at Bard College.
 Burns is represented by Callicoon Fine Arts, NY; Michel Rein Gallery, Paris/Brussels; and Video Data Bank, Chicago.